Procurement

 Procurement Manager: Contracting and Commissioning - Gemma Clutterbuck

-Social Care and Highways & Transport – Jennifer Maughan
+Social Care and Transport – Jennifer Maughan

 Corporate, Professional Services and Facilities Management – Stephanie Howells